 INSERT CHART 2

 With regard to the theoretical/practical focus of the courses, a clear involvement in all socio-educational fields was observed from social and education or cultural services (chart 3).
-Nevertheless, they are not limited to fields of intervention (and, therefore, work experience, research, etc) in these three wide organisational sectors as there was also a presence of the penitentiary services and other services forming part of the Welfare State (Amador, Esteban, Cárdenas Terrón, 2014).
+Nevertheless, they are not limited to fields of intervention (and, therefore, work experience, research, etc) in these three wide organisational sectors as there was also a presence of the penitentiary services and other services forming part of the Welfare State (Amador, Esteban, Cárdenas & Terrón, 2014).

 INSERT CHART 3